flian/webssh/README_en.md

-Webssh. enableRandomPwd: Should random strings be used to replace the webssh. allowedUsers configuration during startup
+Webssh.enableRandomPwd: Should random strings be used to replace the webssh. allowedUsers configuration during startup

 [RANDOM] field and print the generated password information on the console.
 The default value is true.

-Webssh. defaultConnectTimeOut: The default timeout for connecting to a remote ssh server using jsch
+Webssh.defaultConnectTimeOut: The default timeout for connecting to a remote ssh server using jsch

 The default value is 30 * 1000, indicating 30 seconds